What We Treat

 We treat a wide variety of addictions and conditions.

-Resurgence Behavioral Health offers people the chance to overcome drug addiction through a comprehensive and thorough drug addiction rehabilitation program.
-People tend to avoid seeking help for their drug addictions for many reasons.
-They often think they don’t have a problem with drug use, or they are afraid of the stigma that is attached to being a drug user.
-It is important that you do not let those thoughts prevent you from seeking the help you need.
-Drug addiction can ruin your life and the life of your loved ones, and the sooner you seek treatment to help yourself, the sooner you can get on with your life and start living the life you deserve.
+Resurgence Behavioral Health offers you the chance to overcome your drug addiction through a comprehensive drug addiction rehabilitation program.
+Perhaps you are putting off seeking help for your addiction.
+People do that for many reasons; they may convince themselves that they don’t have a problem with drugs or they are afraid of the stigma that is attached to being identified as a drug addict.
+It’s vital that you not let those thoughts prevent you from seeking the help you need.
+Drug addiction can ruin your life and the life of your loved ones, so the sooner you seek treatment to help yourself, the sooner you can get on with your life and start living the life you deserve.
 When you work with Resurgence Behavioral Health, you’ll be working with some of the best addiction treatment specialists in the country, and we take pride in helping people get well.

 Is My Addiction Bad Enough to Seek Professional Help?

-Sometimes people are unsure about seeking help for their drug addiction because they think it is not “bad enough.”
-It can be difficult to admit that you have a problem, or maybe you genuinely believe you do not have a drug addiction, which can delay the process of seeking help.
+If you are unsure about seeking help for your drug problem because you think it is not “bad enough”, you are not alone.
+It can be difficult to admit that you have a problem, or maybe you genuinely believe you don’t have one, but this can delay the process of seeking help.
 In order to help you understand your level of dependency, ask yourself these questions:

 - Do you ever lose control while using drugs?

-- Have you thought about quitting drug use but don’t know how?
+- Have you thought about quitting using but don’t know how?